 Substitutions

-Aquafaba - I realize not everyone has a can of chickpeas in their cabinet so I'll give you an alternative ingredient: corn syrup.
+Aquafaba - Not everyone has a can of chickpeas in their cabinet so here's an alternative ingredient: corn syrup.
+Use it instead of aquafaba in the recipe, you'll be using less.

 Recipe Tips